Pinotage

 Pinotage /ˈpɪnətɑːʒ/ PIN-ə-tahzh is a red wine grape that is South Africa's signature variety.
 It was cultivated there in 1925 as a cross between Pinot noir and Cinsaut (Cinsaut was known as "Hermitage" in South Africa at that time, hence the name).
-It typically produces deep red varietal wines with smoky, bramble and earthy flavours, sometimes with notes of bananas and tropical fruit, but has been criticised for sometimes smelling of acetone.
+It typically produces deep red varietal wines with smoky, bramble and earthy flavours, sometimes with notes of bananas and tropical fruit.
 The grape is a viticultural intraspecific cross of two varieties of Vitis vinifera, not an interspecific hybrid.

 History

-Pinotage is a grape variety that was created in South Africa in 1924 by Abraham Izak Perold, the first Professor of Viticulture at Stellenbosch University.
-Perold was attempting to combine the best qualities of the robust Hermitage with Pinot noir, a grape that makes great wine but can be difficult to grow.
+The Pinotage grape variety was created in South Africa in 1924 by Abraham Izak Perold, the first Professor of Viticulture at Stellenbosch University.
+Perold was attempting to combine the best qualities of the robust Hermitage with Pinot noir, which can be difficult to grow.
 Perold planted the four seeds from his cross in the garden of his official residence at Welgevallen Experimental Farm and then apparently forgot about them.
 In 1928 he left the university to take up a job with KWV co-operative and the garden became overgrown.
-The university sent in a team to tidy it up, just as Charlie Niehaus happened to pass by.
-He was a young lecturer who knew about the seedlings, and rescued them from the clean-up team.
+During a clean-up at Welgevallen farm, a young academic named Dr. Charlie Neihaus managed to rescue the seedlings and replant them at Stellenbosch.

 The young plants were moved to Elsenburg Agricultural College under Perold's successor, CJ Theron.
 In 1935 Theron grafted them onto newly established Richter 99 and Richter 57 rootstock at Welgevallen.
 Meanwhile, Perold continued to visit his former colleagues.
 Theron showed him the newly grafted vines, and the one that was doing best was selected for propagation and was christened Pinotage.
 The first wine was made in 1941 at Elsenburg, with the first commercial plantings at Myrtle Grove near Sir Lowry's Pass.
-Also in 1941 Pinotage vines were planted at the Kanonkop Estate by Paul Sauer and Danie Rossouw, the wines of which have later risen to great fame and can mature up to 25 years, so that this estate has even been called "a formidable leader of Cape’s red wine pack."
+Also in 1941 Pinotage vines were planted at the Kanonkop Estate by Paul Sauer and Danie Rossouw, the wines of which have later risen to great fame and can mature up to 25 years, so that this estate has even been called "a formidable leader of Cape's red wine pack."

-The first recognition came when a Bellevue wine made from Pinotage became the champion wine (General Smuts Trophy Winner) at the Cape Wine Show of 1959, a feat repeated by Sauer & Rossouw in 1961 with their Pinotage from Kanonkop Wine Estate.
+The first recognition came when a Bellevue wine made from Pinotage became the champion wine (General Smuts Trophy Winner) at the Cape Wine Show of 1959, followed by Sauer & Rossouw in 1961 with their Pinotage from Kanonkop Wine Estate.
 The Bellevue wine would become the first to mention Pinotage on its label in 1961, when Stellenbosch Farmer's Winery (SFW) marketed it under their Lanzerac brand.
 This early success, and its easy viticulture, prompted a wave of planting during the 1960s.